Towards a Collaborative Public Art

 Where is Public Art ?

-Thinking of public art in the city, it is often placed in a public space like a civic building a school, library, or s or else an open space like a square or park.
+Thinking of public art in the city, it is often placed in a public space like a civic building a school, library, or else an open space like a square or park.
 Leaving aside what might be appropriate for countryside, in a town square it is impossible to ignore advertising – whether the incessant branding of the shops, huge billboards, or illuminated signs.
 The experience of public space is no longer about a homogeneous renaissance piazza with sculptures of genius dotted about.

 Where is Public Art?